 Active Dry Yeast: Supports enzyme activity for fiber digestion in the hind gut and provides a direct source of nutrients to nourish good bacteria.
 Stabilizes digestive flora during periods of stress for overall health and performance.

-My quarter horse mare is being treated with prescription-strength omeprazole for moderate to severe gastric ulcers.
-My veterinarian has encouraged me to use Gastric product after the omeprazole protocol to help keep her stomach healthy.
+My quarter horse mare is being treated with prescription-strength omeprazole for gastric ulcers.
+My veterinarian has encouraged me to use Gastric support product after the treatment protocol to help support a healthy stomach.
 I have chosen to use the Gastro-Plex pellets, when should I start them?